Disability advocates near you.

 Clients can decide how much they want to be involved in the process and filing the claim.
 The advocate can handle everything involved in filing for SSI for you on your behalf.
 Or, if you decide, the applicant can play a more hands on role in the process.
 The representative near you provides free advice, support, answer questions, and will advise individuals on their legal rights.
 These advocacy services are available in all states and nationwide, and are free for low-income people..

-Representation can be provided too if need be.
+Representation at the social security office near you can be provided too if need be.
 Every member will be there to represent their clients interests before the Social Security Administration and throughout the claim process.
 This is offered at all levels, including from the filing of the initial application up to and including the Administrative Law Judge Hearing Appeal and, if necessary, the Appeals Council.

 Another complication that people face is that the federal government doesn't make the process very easy and it is time consuming and complicated.
-The services offered by these advocates include.
+Additional disability filing services offered by advocates include.

-- Advising clients on how to file an initial claim.
+- Advising clients on how to file an initial claim near them.

 - Gathering, reviewing, filing and analyzing the appropriate medical records.